ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net_maui/_index.md

 who_is_this_for: This learning path is for developers who want to learn how to create cross-platform applications with .NET MAUI and leverage performance improvements on Arm64.

 learning_objectives:
-   - Create and build an .NET MAUI application
+   - Create and build a .NET MAUI application
    - Measure code execution performance uplift on Arm64

 prerequisites: